erickpeixoto/erickpeixoto/README.md

-Hello, my name is Erick, and I have been working in software development since 2011.
-Currently, I hold the position of Senior Full Stack Developer and have experience as a Tech Lead in both front-end and back-end development.
-My current technology stack mainly consists of OmniStack and NextJs.
+Greetings, my name is Erick, and I am a seasoned software developer with over a decade of experience in the field.
+Currently holding the position of Senior Full Stack Developer and Tech Lead, I possess extensive front-end and back-end development expertise.
+My current technology stack predominantly consists of OmniStack and NextJs.

-As a software developer, I am deeply passionate about programming and enjoy problem-solving.
-I take great pride in my ability to turn ideas into tangible results.
-Throughout my career, I have participated in the full product lifecycle, from initial customer interactions to product support in a variety of projects.
-My responsibilities have included designing applications from scratch, refactoring and optimizing existing code, unit testing, requirement analysis, and elaboration.
+My passion for programming and adept problem-solving skills have successfully transformed ideas into real-world solutions throughout my career.
+I have been involved in various projects' entire product lifecycle, from initial customer interactions to product support.
+My professional responsibilities have included application design, code optimization and refactoring, unit testing, requirement analysis, and elaboration.

 <p align="center">
 🚀 Javascript | Typescript | ReactJS | NextJs | React Native | NodeJS | GraphQL | SQL | NoSQL | HTML | CSS | GIT